10 Steps To Buying A House

 - Preapproval for a mortgage loan

-Once you’ve drafted up your home-buying checklist, started the home-buying process and find a property you love, you’re also going to want to make sure you have:
+Once you’ve drafted up your home-buying checklist, started the home-buying process and found a property you love, you’re also going to want to make sure you have:

-- A clear, comprehensive understanding of what goes into purchasing the house
+- A clear, comprehensive understanding of what goes into purchasing a house

-How To Buy A House: The Process At A Glance
+How To Buy A House: The House Buying Process In 10 Steps

 - Step 1: Check Your Credit Score

-- Step 3: Determine How Much Home You Can Afford
+- Step 2: Determine How Much You Can Afford

-- Step 5: Get Preapproved For A Loan
+- Step 3: Choose A Lender And Get Preapproved For A Mortgage

-- Step 6: Find The Right Real Estate Agent
+- Step 4: Find A Real Estate Agent

 Step 1: Check Your Credit Score

-Before you begin the process of buying a house, you want to make sure that you’re actually in a position to take on this significant milestone.
-That’s why the first step is to check your credit score and review your finances.
+Before you begin the home buying process, you want to make sure you’re actually in a position to take on all that buying a house entails.
+That’s why the first step is to do your research, check your credit score and review your finances.
 Our friends at Rocket HomesSM offer access to your VantageScore® 3.0 credit score and report from TransUnion® once per week.1,2

 Credit Score To Buy A House